smichal52/Ebook-Reader/README.md

 # Smichal's Ebook Reader

 An ebook reader chrome packaged app that suits my specific needs.
-Built using jQuery and sass.
+Built using jQuery and Sass.

 ## How to install